miakauppila/full-stack-open-2020/osa3/puhelinluettelo/README.md

 - Part 3 of the Full stack Open course
 - This folder holds the frontend of the Phonebook application
 - Tech: React.js, Axios, Materialize CSS
+- Jest & Enzyme used for unit testing

 ## View the application:
 http://lit-gorge-09408.herokuapp.com/